-By far the most expansive option, D&D Beyond’s integrated character creator is likely to offer all the choice, guidance, and customisability you’ll need.
-Part of Wizards of the Coast’s official D&D digital toolset, it’s free to use (requiring only that you create a D&D Beyond account), and includes all 5E material that can be freely accessed under the game’s Open Games License.
+D&D Beyond is by far the most expansive option on this list: a well-supported, integrated character creator that’s likely to offer all the choice, guidance, and customisability you’ll need.
+Part of Wizards of the Coast’s official D&D digital toolset, it’s free to use (requiring only that you create a D&D Beyond account), and includes all 5e material that can be freely accessed under the DnD Open Games License.

 From a player’s perspective, that means all classes (now including the Artificer 5e class), each with at least one subclass, all standard player races, along with a couple of extras thrown in, are available for free.

 If you want to use material from other DnD books, you’ll need a member of your D&D Beyond campaign to have purchased it through the platform, and share it with the rest of the party.
 But even if you want to take the wholly free route, D&D Beyond’s character creator is still a rosy option.

 Each step is presented intuitively, new players can use tooltips to navigate the choices, and generic game options, such as selecting a DnD level up system or encumbrance options, can be fine-tuned to keep track of your character’s progression in whatever level of detail feels right for your game.
 Rules are automatically accounted for, so you can sit back and let the computer do the number crunching.

 And if you’re totally new to D&D, you can even use the Quick Build feature to whip up a competent adventurer in a flash.
 Select a class, pick a race, and choose a name (here are some DnD name generators if you’re stuck for ideas).
 Perfect for some speedy DnD roleplay.